Vena Blog

 Case Study: Excision BioTherapeutics

-By leaning on Vena’s financial planning software, Excision BioTherapeutics transformed its operations.
-Data aggregation went from multiple weeks to a single week, variance analysis time was cut in half and expense tracking capabilities uncovered cost-saving opportunities.
+The results: Data aggregation went from multiple weeks to a single week, the startup cut variance analysis time in half, and expense tracking capabilities uncovered cost-saving opportunities.

 Sal Amato, Director of FP&A at Excision BioTherapeutics, states: